nelci592/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/-how-to/how-to-connect-to-an-access-database.md

 1. To test your query, click __Next__ , and then             click __Execute Query__

 1. Click __Finish__ .
 The Wizard would close and the SqlDataSource              component would be ready for usage by the data items.

->note Parametrized Access Queries (stored procedures) are not supported, because  	the OLE DB provider cannot retrieve the procedures' parameter information.